vijayabhaskar78/Alien-Invaders/README.md

-Title: Alien Invaders Game: A Python Crash Course Project
+Alien Invaders Game: A Python Crash Course Project

 Description:
 Welcome to the Alien Invaders game repository!
 This project is a Python implementation of the classic arcade game, built using concepts and techniques from the book "Python Crash Course" by Eric Matthes.